javi0b01/training-calculator/README.md

 # github_pages-calculator
-Calculator build with TypeScript, JavaScript, CSS, HTML
+Calculator build with vanilla HTML, CSS and JavaScript